Particular/NServiceBus/guidelines/design-guidelines.md

 }
 ```

-* All components externally implemented but managed by the core (pipelines, satellites...) should try to gracefully stop, if they can't they should hang
+* All components externally implemented but managed by NServiceBus (pipelines, satellites...) should try to gracefully stop, if they can't they should hang
-* The core will *not* timebox any start or stop operations to allow proper debugging and analysis of misbehaving components
+* NServiceBus will *not* timebox any start or stop operations to allow proper debugging and analysis of misbehaving components
 * Stop operations should be done concurrently if possible/sensible to allow all components to initiate a graceful stop
-* `CancellationToken` and `CancellationTokenSource` are an implementation detail of the component that needs to stop and are not managed by the core
+* `CancellationToken` and `CancellationTokenSource` are an implementation detail of the component that needs to stop and are not managed by NServiceBus

-Translating these principles into code, here is how the core handles startable and stoppable components:
+Translating these principles into code, here is how NServiceBus handles startable and stoppable components:

 ```
 var components = new List<Component>();